 Equity Valuation: Book Value, Liquidation Value, and the Q Ratio

-Companies whose stock sells for less than book value is generally considered undervalued, or having less risk than companies selling for greater than book value.
+Companies whose stock sells for less than book value is generally considered undervalued, or having less risk than companies with prices exceeding book value.
 Because most companies sell for much more than book value, a company selling for less than book value may well have considerable upside potential.
 In fact, 1 of the 10 rules listed by Benjamin Graham in his classic book on value investing, Security Analysis, states that the stock price should be less then 2/3 of the firm's book value minus any values for goodwill or other intangible assets.
 The value of intangible assets is subtracted because their value is often inflated, in which case, they will eventually have to be written down.
 Often, however, a company sells for less than book value because it is financially troubled, or because the market thinks the company's prospects are bleak.

 The book value of a company's stock is simply the stockholders' equity per common share of stock, equal to the net asset value, equal to total assets minus intangible assets, such as goodwill, minus total liabilities minus equity related prior claims, including preferred stock and cumulative dividends in arrears, divided by the number of outstanding common shares.
 Treasury stock, which is the repurchase of outstanding stock by the company, is not include in outstanding shares.

 - = Total Assets - Intangible Assets - Total Liabilities - Equity with Prior Claims